Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Factors That Can Affect Regrowth of Toenails

-There are many factors that can affect the regrowth of toenails, including the strength and health of the nail itself, such as collagen levels, keratin levels, and adequate intake of certain vitamins.
+There are many factors that can affect how quickly it will take for your toenail to grow back, including the strength and health of the nail itself, collagen levels, keratin levels, and adequate intake of certain vitamins.

 Collagen